01 of 04

 Wash and dry the quilt one or two more times if you'd like the frays to be softer and more noticeable.
 Check again for loose seams and make repairs if necessary.Continue to 4 of 4 below.

 04 of 04

-Use traditional batting in rag quilts if you like, but follow our slightly different instructions.
-I recommend you use cotton batting and make sure it's a batting that doesn't require close quilting stitches.
+You can use traditional batting in rag quilts if you like, but the instructions for doing so are slightly different.
+Cotton batting is recommended, just make sure it's a batting that doesn't require close quilting stitches.

 - Cut batting pieces smaller than the top and backing pieces.
-For example, our 10-inch squares finish at 9-inches since we're using a 1/2" seam allowance on each side of each piece.
-Cut batting pieces that are about 8-1/2" square and center the batting between your top and backing pieces.
-The extra half-inch we're shaving off the square gives you a little more flexibility when centering the batting -- you don't want it to end up within the seam allowance, where it will eventually fray away and disappear.
+For example, 10-inch squares will finish at 9 inches since you're using a 1/2-inch seam allowance on each side of each piece.
+Cut batting pieces that are about 8 1/2 inches square and center the batting between your top and backing pieces.
+The extra half-inch you're shaving off the square gives you a little more flexibility when centering the batting—you don't want it to end up within the seam allowance, where it will eventually fray away and disappear.

 - Secure each sandwich with straight pins and machine sew a diagonal seam from one corner of the square to the opposite corner, backstitching at each corner of the cotton batting.

-The "X" shape isn't mandatory -- it's simply a quick and easy shape to quilt -- other shapes can be used.
-Avoid placing too many quilting stitches within the seam allowances.
+The "X" shape isn't mandatory, it's simply a quick and easy shape to quilt.
+You can use other shapes if you like.
+However, do avoid placing too many quilting stitches within the seam allowances.
 Those areas should be as stitch-free as possible to encourage fraying.